nhsx/digital-health-insights/index.md

 Interestingly, 16-24s were second least likely to use online GP services, with only 41% using an online GP service in the last 12 months.
 However, morbidity increases with age, so 16-24s are less likely to need GP services than older age groups.

-#### Why aren’t 75+ using online GP services?

 <div class="nhsuk-inset-text">
                   <span class="nhsuk-u-visually-hidden">Information: </span>
                   <p>According to Ofcom's Digital Exclusion Survey, 18% of digitally excluded over 75s would be willing to go online to access health services.</p>
                 </div>

-A combination of factors contributes to patients aged 75 and over under-using GP online services.
+But why aren't patients aged 75 and over using online GP services?
 In a recent report on digital inclusion, Age UK found that 42% of over 75 do not use the internet.

 Furthermore, a lack of digital skills among the over 75+ age group (79%) was the most common reason for not using the internet.
 The next most common reasons were a lack of trust in the internet (39%) and not having good enough access to equipment and/or broadband (30%).

+### GP practice websites

-### Looking through GP practises website to look for information or access services is getting easier for some groups, but harder for others
+#### Looking through GP practises website to look for information or access services is getting easier for some groups, but harder for others

 {% include ease_of_use.html %}
 <p><b>Figure 4.</b> <em>The proportion of survey respondents aged 75 and over that found it easy use their GP practice's website to look for information or access services.
 Source: GP Patient Survey 2021.</em></p>